 Like Squarespace, Sitebuilder has loads of quality templates to access and interesting e-commerce features, but again, you have to pay for anything between £30 to £300 a month.
 Again, the same issues apply: a lack of the “whole-package” should be a turnoff for small business owners.

 Now that you know more about the different options available to build your own website, let’s take a look at the various custom-made website solutions that exist for professionals.

 Like with every purchase, you need to be clear about your needs before making a final decision.
 Make sure you keep an eye on these three things before moving ahead with a website for your business:

-Again, you can build your own, or pay a freelancer to design and create one for you, or even a specific company service to do the hard lifting for you.
-But they don’t come cheap.
-Even though you’re going for the basic features, you can expect to pay anything between £200-700.
+Again, you can build your own, pay a freelancer to design and create one for you, or even hire an agency to do the heavy lifting, but even a basic website won’t come cheap.
+Even though you’re going for the basic features, you can expect to pay anything between £200-700 .
 These basic websites give a stripped back presence but they do exactly what they say on the tin.
-And a good, solid website – if basic – is far more beneficial than no website at all.
+And a good, solid website – even if it’s basic – is far more beneficial than no website at all.
 Besides, if you’ve no need to update your content regularly, they’re ideal.